With a steady increase in popularity of Husky dogs, it is no surprise that hundreds of dogs have bred with this loyal and energetic breed.

 The Corgi is loved for its feisty nature; they are friendly and playful.
 Being herding dogs they also have a strong instinct which can result in excessive barking and stubbornness – they also don’t take kindly being left alone!

 Intelligence and sociability are provided by the other half of this mix, the Husky.
 Yet Huskies too can be stubborn.
-So this Corgi x Husky Mix is alert, protective and strong willed.
+So this Corgi and Husky Mix is alert, protective and strong willed.

 These guys suit active homes with a secured yard, don’t forget the Husky tendency to escape.
 They are more suited to adult only homes as the Corgi part of them sometimes feels the need to herd young kids.